 Who knew that a trip to the hardware store would improve your boxing technique?
-There are foundational elements of offense, defense, and footwork that can be greatly improved with three heavy bag drills that require that trip to the hardware store.
-You will need to buy thick string or rope, duct tape, and a pool noodle.
+There are foundational elements of offense, defense, and footwork that can be greatly improved with three heavy bag drills and items you may already have at home.
+You will need thick string or rope, duct tape, and a pool noodle.
 In this article, I’m going to show you how effective these simple items are at improving your boxing game.

 This drill will help you to improve your jab and range.
 Visualization is key and imagining your opponent as the heavy bag will help you mix up your distance and better set up punches.